Ferrofluid: Optics

 Research is under way to create an adaptive optics shape-shifting magnetic mirror from ferrofluid for Earth-based astronomical telescopes.

 Optical filters are used to select different wavelengths of light.
 The replacement of filters is cumbersome, especially when the wavelength is changed continuously with tunable-type lasers.
 Optical filters tunable for different wavelengths by varying the magnetic field can be built using ferrofluid emulsion.

 Energy harvesting

-Ferrofluids enable an interesting opportunity to harvest vibration energy from the environment.
+Ferrofluids enable the harvesting of vibration energy from the environment.
 Existing methods of harvesting low frequency (<100 Hz) vibrations require the use of solid resonant structures.
 With ferrofluids, energy harvester designs no longer need solid structure.
-One simple example of ferrofluid based energy harvesting is to place the ferrofluid inside a container to use external mechanical vibrations to generate electricity inside a coil wrapped around the container surrounded by a permanent magnet.
+One example of ferrofluid based energy harvesting is to place the ferrofluid inside a container to use external mechanical vibrations to generate electricity inside a coil wrapped around the container surrounded by a permanent magnet.
 First a ferrofluid is placed inside a container that is wrapped with a coil of wire.
 The ferrofluid is then externally magnetized using a permanent magnet.
 When external vibrations cause the ferrofluid to slosh around in the container, there is a change in magnetic flux fields with respect to the coil of wire.
 Through Faraday's law of electromagnetic induction, voltage is induced in the coil of wire due to change in magnetic flux.